 Nothing captures bass and drums like tape and nothing captures the energy of a performance like tape.
 Now that we have the JoeCo Black Box recorder we can transfer that big beautiful magnetic magic and stuff it onto a USB flash drive for artists, engineers and producers to take away and work ‘in the box’.
 Julie remains a dedicated analogue engineer and still won’t work in the box but recognises people's desire to do so.

-November 2015 will see the opening of the ‘Analogue Catalogue Digital Portal’ - effectively a 2nd control room tie-lined into the live rooms and the analogue control room so producers and engineers can bring their DAW to Analogue Catalogue and access its live rooms, instruments and all of its analogue delights.
+February 2016 sees the opening of the ‘Analogue Catalogue Digital Portal’ - a second control room tie-lined into the live rooms and the analogue control room so producers and engineers can bring their DAW to Analogue Catalogue and access its live rooms, instruments and all of its analogue delights.